Complexity of Finite Borel Asymptotic Dimension

+\begin{remark} Condition (iii) in Theorem~\ref{thm:EquivalentCharFinAsDim} is satisfied if, for instance, $f$ is bounded-to-one.
+This follows from \cite[Corollary~5.3]{kst1999}.
+Furthermore, (iii) is also satisfied when the connectedness relation of $\mcal{G}_f$ admits a Borel transversal. \end{remark}

+Borel graphs with finite Borel asymptotic dimension enjoy certain definable combinatorial properties that are not shared by Borel hyperfinite graphs in general.
+For instance, Brooks's theorem, a fundamental result in the theory of graph colorings, fails for Borel colorings \cite{marks2016}, even when the graph under consideration is Borel hyperfinite \cite{cjmst2020}.
+However, a version of Brooks's theorem for Borel colorings, and in fact Borel versions of many local coloring problems that in general only admit solutions up to null sets, can be recovered for Borel graphs with finite Borel asymptotic dimension \cite{bw2023}.

 As an application of the techniques used to prove Theorems~\ref{thm:main} and \ref{thm:EquivalentCharFinAsDim}, we derive a new complexity result for a homomorphism problem for the class of Borel \emph{directed graphs} (\emph{digraphs} for short) generated by a single Borel function.
-Given a finite digraph $H$, we follow Thornton\footnote{We refer the reader to \cite{thornton2022} for a thorough discussion of the motivation for and connection between classical and Borel \emph{constraint satisfaction problems (CSPs)}.
-We remark that Feder and Vardi \cite{fv1999} proved that every fixed template CSP is polynomial-time equivalent to a digraph CSP.} \cite{thornton2022} and write $\operatorname{CSP}_B(H)$ for the set (of codes) of Borel digraphs that admit a Borel homomorphism to $H$, and define $\operatorname{CSP}^{\operatorname{function}}_B(H)$ to be the set (of codes) of Borel digraphs \emph{generated by a single Borel function} that admit a Borel homomorphism to $H$.
+Given a finite digraph $H$, we follow Thornton \cite{thornton2022} and write $\operatorname{CSP}_B(H)$ for the set (of codes) of Borel digraphs that admit a Borel homomorphism to $H$, and we also define $\operatorname{CSP}^{\operatorname{function}}_B(H)$ to be the set (of codes) of Borel digraphs \emph{generated by a single Borel function} that admit a Borel homomorphism to $H$.
 Note that when investigating $\operatorname{CSP}^{\operatorname{function}}_B(H)$, we can without loss of generality assume that $H$ is \emph{sinkless}, i.e., that every vertex of $H$ has at least one outgoing edge.

-Recall that a finite digraph $H$ is \emph{ergodic} if there are $v\in V(H)$ and $k_0\in \mathbb{N}$ such that, for every $k\ge k_0$, there is a directed path of length $k$ that starts and ends at $v$.
-A \emph{loop} is a directed edge of the form $(v, v)$ for some $v \in V(H)$.
+Recall that a finite digraph $H$ is \emph{ergodic} if there are $v\in V(H)$ and $k_0\in \mathbb{N}$ such that, for every $k\ge k_0$, there is a directed path of length $k$ that starts and ends at $v$.\footnote{Here, the motivation for the term ``ergodic'' originates in the theory of Markov chains, where a transition digraph is said to be ergodic if it is irreducible and aperiodic, see, for example, \cite{Norris1997}.
+In our context, the term is used for digraphs that contain a strongly connected component that is ergodic in the stochastic sense.} A \emph{loop} is a directed edge of the form $(v, v)$ for some $v \in V(H)$.
 Note that any digraph containing a loop is ergodic.

 \begin{thm} Let $H$ be a finite sinkless digraph. \begin{enumerate} \item [(i)] The digraph $H$ contains a loop if and only if $\operatorname{CSP}^{\operatorname{function}}_B(H)$ contains all digraphs generated by a single Borel function.
 In particular, the set $\operatorname{CSP}^{\operatorname{function}}_B(H)$ is $\mbf{\Pi}^1_1$. \item [(ii)] If $H$ is ergodic and has no loops, then $\operatorname{CSP}^{\operatorname{function}}_B(H)$ is $\mbf{\Sigma}^1_2$-complete. \item [(iii)] If $H$ is not ergodic, then $\operatorname{CSP}^{\operatorname{function}}_B(H)$ is $\mbf{\Pi}^1_1$. \end{enumerate} \end{thm}